kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

 - The existing `ErrorDocument 404` line targeting any `.cf*` file is wrapped in:
   - `<IfDefine !LUCEE_UPGRADE_IN_PROGRESS> ... </IfDefine>`
-- If the directive is located in `.htaccess`, it is migrated into the vhost/userdata file and the original line in `.htaccess` is commented out with a note (since `<IfDefine>` is not supported in `.htaccess`).
+- If the directive is located in `.htaccess`, it is migrated into the vhost/userdata file and the original line in `.htaccess` is commented out with a note (see rationale below).
 Any contiguous preceding comments are preserved during migration.
 - When upgrade mode is active, the wrapper prevents the local 404 from intercepting requests; Apache instead serves `upgrade-in-progress.html` via the per-site Include to `/opt/lucee/sys/upgrade-in-progress/lucee-detect-upgrade.conf`.

 Note on precedence and normalization:
-- Only the last effective `ErrorDocument 404` is migrated (Apache treats the last one as effective).
+- Migration/wrapping occurs only if the last effective `ErrorDocument 404` targets a CFML handler (`.cfm/.cfml/.cfc/.cfs`).
+If the last 404 is non‑CF, local 404 handling is left unchanged.
-- All matching `ErrorDocument 404` lines in `.htaccess` are commented out with an explanatory note.
+- When migration/wrapping occurs, all `ErrorDocument 404` directives in the same scope are commented out with an explanatory note (this includes non‑CF targets).
-- If `.htaccess` contains a 404, any pre-existing 404 handlers in vhost/userdata are also commented out as superseded; the wrapped block inserted by this script becomes authoritative.
+- If `.htaccess` has an eligible 404 (last is CF), it takes precedence: all 404s in `.htaccess` are commented, and any 404s in vhost/userdata are also commented as superseded; the inserted wrapped block becomes authoritative.

+Rationale: Apache applies the last `ErrorDocument 404` directive in a scope; `.htaccess` cannot use `<IfDefine>`.
+To exactly mirror Apache’s behavior and to make upgrade toggling reliable, we only migrate when the last handler is CF, and we comment out all other 404 directives.
+This yields one authoritative handler wrapped in `<IfDefine>`.

 ## Example `lucee-upgrade-in-progress.conf`: